Vejle: Arts and attractions

 The Socialists' former stronghold in Vejle, The Building, is today placed under glass in what used to be the shopping center "Mary's", and houses restaurants, cafés and two venues for e.g. jazz concerts. Økolariet is a free edutainment center for both children and adults, focusing on technology, ecology, recycling, etc.

 Vejle is situated close to several Jutland attractions such as the original Legoland and the Viking Age royal capital of Jelling.
 Jelling's archaeological artifacts are considered a UNESCO World Heritage Site, and include two 10th century rune stones and two burial mounds, as well as a new exhibition centre.

+Another architectural landmark is Fjordenhus, located on Vejle Harbour.
+The building was designed by artist Olafur Eliasson and architect Sebastian Behmann with Studio Olafur Eliasson, and forms part of the master plan for Vejle Harbour.